powsybl/powsybl-core/docs/grid_exchange_formats/psse/import.md

   `Z3 = 0.5 * (Z2-3 + Z3-1 - Z1-2)`

 - All the shunt admittances of the three-winding transformers in the PSS®E model are assigned to the winding `1`.
-There is not shunt admittance at windings `2` and `3`.
+There is no shunt admittance at windings `2` and `3`.
 - Each winding can have a complex ratio and a `ratioTapChanger` or `phaseTapChanger` with its corresponding control, always at end `1`.
 The current PowSyBl version only supports one enabled control by three-winding transformers so if there is more than one enabled only the first (winding `1`, winding `2`, winding `3`) is kept enabled, the rest are automatically disabled.
 - In three-winding transformers the status attribute (field `STAT` in the _Transformer Data_ record) could be `0` that means all the windings disconnected, `1` for all windings connected, `2` for only the second winding disconnected, `3` for the third winding disconnected and `4` for the first winding disconnected.